Can parents have a guilt-free career?

 From the day your child was born, you knew from then on they’d be the most important part of your life.
 Another one down the line, you’ve not only got two bundles of joy to look after and care for but where does your career fit in?

 This is a tough one, everyone is different and what some regard as good parenting, others would frown upon in every shape and form.
 However, times are changing, it’s becoming more and more familiar for Mummy and Daddy to be working regular hours while juggling the kids’ lives, but can you do it without feeling guilty?

 Simply put… yes you can!

 You are doing absolutely nothing wrong.
-If you’re actively pursuing a career, you’ll typically be earning a salary, and with a salary comes treats for you and the kids, there’s nothing ‘selfish’ about that; I’m sure the kids would love a trip to Florida or somewhere that actually gets hot when it’s supposed to.
+If you’re actively pursuing a career, you’ll typically be earning a salary, and with a salary comes treats for you and the kids.
+And there is nothing ‘selfish’ about that; I’m sure the kids love their holidays and days out!

 You’re still a person too

 If you’ve got a career, you’re helping your personal development, you’ve got your own goals and achievements that you can celebrate with your family.
 There’s no harm in being proud of your own feats and it’s something your children can tell their friends about in school.